swift-server/swift-aws-lambda-runtime/Examples/HelloWorld/README.md

 # Hello World

-This is a simple example of an AWS Lambda function that takes a String as input parameter and returns a String as response.
+This is a simple example of an AWS Lambda function that takes a `String` as input parameter and returns a `String` as response.

 ## Code

 The code creates a `LambdaRuntime` struct.
-In it's simplest form, it takes a function as argument.
-The function is the Lambda handler that will be invoked when an event triggers the Lambda function.
+In it's simplest form, the initializer takes a function as argument.
+The function is the handler that will be invoked when an event triggers the Lambda function.

-The handler is `(event: String, context: LambdaContext) -> String`.
+The handler is `(event: String, context: LambdaContext)`.
 The function takes two arguments:
 - the event argument is a `String`.
 It is the parameter passed when invoking the function.
 - the context argument is a `Lambda Context`.
 It is a description of the runtime context.

-The function must return a String.
+The function return value will be encoded as your Lambda function response.

 ## Build & Package